Romano-Gothic: Rhineland, Germany

 The late-Romanesque style (German: Spätromanik) of the Rhineland has often been called Romano-Gothic as well.
 This can particularly be seen in Limburg Cathedral in Limburg an der Lahn which combines the round Roman arch and the Gothic ribbed vault, and is one of the most complete creations of Late Romanesque architecture.
-It was printed on the reverse of the 1,000 Deutsche Mark note from the second series, which was in circulation from 1960 to 1989.
 The cathedral was recently renovated and painted to reflect its original appearance.